felipetuliopc/dealership_review/README.md

 ## License

 Dealership Review is released under the MIT License.
-See the bundled `LICENSE`_ file for details.